Many factors affect your car insurance premium – driver-related factors as well as car-related factors.

 - Driving history – If you made a claim this year, it will cost you more to insure your car in the next one.

 If you overvalue your car at the time of buying an insurance policy, you will automatically pay a higher premium.
 But if your car is involved in an accident, insurance companies will take into account its current market value.
-This is of particular significance in case of a total loss, where the insurer will pay out the market value of the car and not the sum assured.
+This is of particular significance in case of a total loss, where the insurer will only pay out the market value of the car.
 So you would have simply wasted money paying high premiums for no benefit at all.